lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 A source code file is in plain text.
 A compiler (ex: C#, Java) reads the file and converts it into a machine-readable format (like an executable file).

 A documentation file on the other hand will require extra elements, such as:
-- A link to an image (Where will it be hosted),
+- A link to an image (where will it be hosted),
 - Who is going to upload what,
 - Different rich styles like Tables, Tabs, Source code viewer, etc.